KaushalBhatol/C/module_1/README.md

 * we may also achieve this by spacifying an option in the cc command as follows:
   * `gcc -o name filename.c`
 * This will store the executable object code in the file name and prevernt the old file `a.out` from being destroyed.

+> Q&A

+* __Q: What does GCC stand for?__
+  * A: GCC originally stood for "GNU C Compiler".
+It now stand for "GNU Compiler Collection." because the current version of GCC compiles program written in a variety of languages. including Ada, C, C++, Fortran, Java, and objective-C.
+* __Q: What's the big deal about GCC, anyway?__
+  * A: GCC is significiant for many reasons.

 ## Hello World